Aaron Jarvis (footballer): Luton Town

 On 31 August 2017, Jarvis signed for League Two club Luton Town on a one-year contract, with the option of a further year for an undisclosed fee.
 He made his debut as an 87th-minute substitute for James Collins in a 0–0 draw away to Morecambe on 26 September.

 He joined National League club Boreham Wood on a one-month youth loan on 22 December, having made four appearances and scored one goal for Luton up to that point in 2017–18.
 Jarvis only made the starting lineup once for Boreham Wood, with three of his four appearances for the club coming as a substitute.
 He joined Scottish Championship club Falkirk on 31 January 2019 on loan until the end of 2018–19.
 Jarvis was released by Luton when his contract expired at the end of the 2018–19 season.

 Sutton United

 Jarvis signed for National League club Sutton United on 11 July 2019 on a contract of undisclosed length.
 He was loaned to National League South club Hemel Hempstead Town on 28 January 2020.

 Scunthorpe United

 He signed for League Two club Scunthorpe United on 3 August 2020 on a two-year contract.
 He was released by Scunthorpe at the end of the 2021–22 season.

+Torquay United

+Jarvis signed for National League side Torquay United on 1 July 2022.